Mapping the AI Reality

 • This is analogous to university libraries paying high annual fees for digital access instead of owning physical books, or the Spotify model where music is rented rather than owned.

-• The sustainability of this model is under fire, as many companies currently offer free access despite a net-negative cash flow.
+• Compounding this issue is the fact that many AI companies currently provide free access despite maintaining a net-negative cash flow.

 While AI can generate code quickly, integrating it into complex systems often requires programmers to spend more time "reverse-engineering" the AI's logic to fix bugs than they would have spent writing it from scratch.